Best Home Loan Options in Australia (2026)

 4. Split loan (fixed + variable)

-What it is: Half your loan is fixed, half is variable.
+What it's: Half your loan is fixed, half is variable.
 You get some certainty and some flexibility.

 Example: